 • Gradually add in dry ingredients.
 Mix just until you no longer see streaks of flour.
 Fold in chocolate chips.

-• Scoop about 2 tablespoon of dough onto a baking sheet, keeping about 2-3 inches between each cookie beacuse they will spread (depending on how big/small your cookie cutter is you may need to adjust the size of your scoops).
+• Scoop about 2 tbsp of dough onto a baking sheet, keeping about 2-3 inches between each cookie beacuse they will spread (depending on how big/small your cookie cutter is you may need to adjust the size of your scoops).
 If using, press chocolate chunks and sprinkles into the tops of each cookie.

 • Bake for about 9-11 minutes, or until the edges are very slightly golden brown but the center is slightly underdone.
 Remove from the oven and use a heart-shaped cookie cutter immediately to cut the cookies into hearts (be careful because they will be hot)!
 Allow the cookies to cool on the sheet for another 5-7 minutes, and then transfer to a wire cooling rack to cool completely.